Kale-23/Qiime2_Microbiome_Analysis/presentation/gen711_final_presentation.md

 - first, R was used to filter out metadata columns with missing values
 - `feature-table filter-samples` was used to remove donor values from the metadata
     - the next steps cannot have null values
-- core diversity metrics were generated using `core-metrics-phylogenetic`
+- core diversity metrics were generated using `diversity core-metrics-phylogenetic`
     - alpha: observed features, Faith's Phylogenetic Diversity, Shannon Diversity, Pielou's evenness
         - within sample diversity
     - beta: UniFrac, Jaccard, Bray-Curtis